-In Fig \ref{fig_4}, we report the strain-dependence of the differential shear modulus for networks with varying linker coverage fraction $p$.
+In Fig. \ref{fig_4}, we report the strain dependence of the differential shear modulus for networks with varying linker coverage fraction $p$.
 As $p$ increases, the critical strain evidently decreases (stiffening occurs at lower applied strains) and the linear shear modulus increases.
-These observations agree qualitatively with both the observed crosslinker concentration-dependence of the linear modulus $G_0$ and rupture strain $\gamma_\mathrm{max}$ (which we expect to be proportional to $\gamma_c$) of F-actin gels reported in Ref. \citenum{gardel_elastic_2004}, and with the connectivity dependence of the linear modulus and critical strain observed in spring network simulations.\cite{wyart_elasticity_2008} The same differential shear modulus data are plotted in Fig. \ref{fig_4}b as a function of stress.
+These observations qualitatively agree with the observed crosslinker concentration dependence of both the linear modulus $G_0$ and the rupture strain $\gamma_\mathrm{max}$ (which we expect to be proportional to $\gamma_c$) of F-actin gels reported in Ref. \citenum{gardel_elastic_2004}, and with the connectivity dependence of the linear modulus and critical strain observed in spring network simulations.\cite{wyart_elasticity_2008} The same differential shear modulus data are plotted in Fig. \ref{fig_4}b as a function of stress.
 The linear modulus $G_0$ and critical strain $\gamma_c$ values extracted from these curves are plotted as functions of the linker coverage fraction $p$ in Fig. \ref{fig_4}c and d, respectively.
-We find that each exhibits a power law dependence on $p$, with $G_0\propto p^3$ and $\gamma_c\propto p^{-1}$.
+We find that each exhibits a power-law dependence on $p$, with $G_0\propto p^3$ and $\gamma_c\propto p^{-1}$.
 In Ref. \citenum{gardel_elastic_2004}, in which the analogous quantity $R$ (the ratio between the concentrations of actin and the crosslinking protein scruin) is varied, the authors report $G_0\propto R^2$ and $\gamma_c\propto R^{-0.6}$.
 These observations may be consistent with ours, provided that the linker coverage fraction in our system maps to the experimental crosslinker concentration ratio in Ref. \citenum{gardel_elastic_2004} as $p\propto R^{x}$ with $x\sim 0.6$.
 Separately, the authors of Ref. \citenum{tharmann_viscoelasticity_2007} reported that, for networks of actin filaments crosslinked by heavy meromyosin, $G_0\propto R^{1.2}$ and $\gamma_c\propto R^{-0.4}$, consistent with our observed dependence of both quantities on $p$ if $x\sim 0.4$.
 However, meaningfully relating $p$ and $R$ will require further investigation.
-Here, for example, no two sticky sites on the same filament can reside closer than a distance $\ell_0$ ($1\; \si{\micro\meter}$ with our parameters) from one another.
+Here, for example, no two sticky sites on the same filament can reside closer than a distance $\ell_0$ ($1\; \si{\micro\meter}$ with our parameters) from each other.
 This is obviously not the case in real F-actin networks.